 Anyway, Banks’s diatribe does perhaps illustrate a particular kind of strategic self-justifying strategic belief: “[Radiolab recasts] the political as endlessly unresolved scientific controversies, and act as science concern trolls,” he claims.

 So these “explainerist” nuggets of satisfying factiness - why are they addictive?
 I mean, one specific answer is that they are a good marker of membership in a tribe that likes a certain kind of cocktail conversation.
 But I mean, more generally, what kind of beliefs prosper in society?
 What is the function of our truth claims?

 When should you believe “true” things, and what are true things anyway?

 Goal: find a way of navigating pragmatic functions of belief that sidestep the divisions in this anecdote:

 I know this sounds like a story from some bad conservative novel, but it is not unheard of for rooms full of PhDs to applaud when someone says that, for example, witchcraft is just another way of knowledge and that disputing factual claims to its power is cultural hegemony.

-To my ear's it's only the emphases that make this sound uncomfortable.
+To my ear’s it’s only the emphases that make this sound uncomfortable.
 On one hand I think that empirical fact is special in having a reality independent of human existence.
-On the other hand, none of our epistemological methods give us perfect access to the reality I posit.
-And does human knowledge transmission at large deal mostly in transmission of precise factual claims about physics?
-I don't think it does, except sometimes, maybe, so we do need the tools to unpack the other propensities in the uses of language, and disentangle what is going on somewhere.
+On the other hand, I don’t suppose any of our epistemological methods give us perfect access to the reality I posit.
+And does human knowledge transmission at large deal mostly in transmission of precise factual claims about reproducible experiments?
+I don’t think it does, except sometimes, maybe, so we do need the tools to unpack the other propensities in the uses of language, and disentangle what is going on somewhere.
 Hell, science at its most precise still uses emotion and metaphor to do communicative work.